-Much like the Presidential Medal of Freedom, a couple of other honors recognized her career longevity and the impact she has made on sports and American culture.
+Much like the Presidential Medal of Freedom, a couple of other honors recognized her career longevity and the impact she made on sports and American culture.
 On May 17, 2012, the Women's Sports Foundation/espnw/Women in Cable Telecommunications observed the 40-year anniversary of Title IX by creating a 40 FOR 40 list of those who have been key figures in the growth of women's sports.
 Summitt, of course, was on that list.
 The NCAA also honored her legacy, and that of UCLA men's basketball coaching great John Wooden, by naming a room in its new Myles Brand headquarters building the Summitt-Wooden Room on June 19, 2012.

 ESPN paid tribute to her impact on women in sports during the summer of 2013, creating the documentary film, "Pat XO," for its Nine for IX series.
 ABC's Robin Roberts was the executive producer of the film, which was screened at a private event in the Regal Riviera Theatre in downtown Knoxville on June 26 and made its ESPN world television premiere on July 9.

 The University of Tennessee also honored Summitt in three additional ways in 2013.
 First, she was inducted into the Lady Vol Hall of Fame on Nov.
 2. Next, her banner was raised to the rafters in Thompson-Boling Arena on Jan.
 28. Then, on Nov.
 22, the Pat Summitt Plaza and Statue (created by renowned sculptor David Adickes of Houston, Texas) were dedicated at the corner of Lake Loudoun Blvd. and Phillip Fulmer Way.

 It Was All About the Players

 Throughout the years, Summitt reached numerous goals and wore many hats at UT as a student, an educator and a coach.
-She would be the first to tell you that her success was due to the players who represented Lady Vol basketball since she was hired as the head coach as a 22-year old in 1974.
+She would have been the first to tell you that her success was due to the players who represented Lady Vol basketball since she was hired as the head coach as a 22-year old in 1974.